-I’ve often been asked “how long should my workouts take to do?” – and truth be told, it’s a question I’ve wondered myself.
+I’ve often been asked “how long should my workouts be?” – and truth be told, it’s a question I’ve wondered myself.

-I've been doing a lot of research on this recently and here's the answer: – it depends on your current fitness level, your fitness goals, and the type of training you’re doing.
+I’ve been doing a lot of research on this recently.
+I found it depends on your current fitness level, your fitness goals, and the type of training you’re doing.
 Let’s explore this in more depth.

 The American Heart Association recommends that most adults get a minimum of 150 minutes of moderate intensity exercise, or 75 minutes of high intensity exercise, spread over most, if not all, days of the week, in combination with moving more and sitting less in general.

 If we break this down into, say, 6 days a week, that’s 25 minutes of moderate intensity exercise a day, or 12.5 minutes of high intensity exercise a day.

 (For reference, moderate intensity exercise is exercise at a level where you can have a short conversation with the person beside you, but feel challenged.
 High intensity exercise is an intensity where you can speak a sentence or two but feel borderline uncomfortable.)

 Now, disclaimer: these are bare minimum recommendations.
 In other words, for good health, we need to be aiming for a longer duration than this per week.

 30 minutes a day, 6 days a week, would give you 180 minutes of moderate exercise a week, reducing your risk of chronic preventable disease and improving your health.

 How Long Your Workouts Should Be – If You’re a Beginner